seungwonlee003/cruise-booking-system-redesign/README.md

 ## Introduction
 This project is a backend-focused improvement of the original service, “가보고 싶은 섬” (Ticket30).
 I aimed to address specific server-side pain points I encountered in the original platform.
 It explores complex scenarios such as concurrency issues in booking and payment flows.

 ## Features
 1. Faster-Payment-Wins: Uses a two-phase booking design with a fencing token to prevent a later seat acquirer from winning by completing payment faster.
 2. Booking Consistency: Resolves concurrency issues from relational database transactional isolation levels using atomic queries.
 3. Webhook Idempotency: Ensures idempotency in payment webhooks, handling network partition scenarios when contacting third-party APIs.

+## Article
+If you are interested in the troubleshooting details:
+Article:

 ## Endpoints